 Dr. Adams-Campbell’s research focus is on addressing minority health and cancer health disparities among the underserved African American populations in the District of Columbia.
 She conducts lifestyle interventions related to breast cancer and metabolic syndrome and conducts large epidemiological cohort studies including The Black Women’s Health Study.
-Her mission is to facilitate, stimulate, and promote synergy in addressing the social deterrents of health in conjunction with biological basis of cancer health disparities via research, training, communication, and education.
+As the Associate Director of The Office of Minority Health & Health Disparities Research, her mission is to facilitate, stimulate, and promote synergy in addressing the social deterrents of health in conjunction with biological basis of cancer health disparities via research, training, communication, and education.

 Jan Blancato, Ph.D.

 Dr. Blancato is currently working on the following research projects:

 - miRs in inflammatory breast cancers and other high risk breast cancers

 Christopher A. Loffredo, Ph.D.

 Dr. Loffredo is a practicing epidemiologist with broad training and experience that includes toxicology (molecular epidemiology) and the roles of genetic and environmental risk factors in human cancers and birth defects.
 He also has expertise and knowledge of implementation and evaluation of NIH-funded case-control, cohort, and community intervention studies of human cancers, particularly lung cancer, hepatocellular carcinoma, and bladder cancer; these studies have focused on genetic factors and carcinogens including infections, tobacco smoking, environmental exposures, and their biological markers.

 Darren Mays, Ph.D., MPH